|Add to your personal catalog|

 PACS-275 Art and Activism in Latin America (Fall; Variable; 3.00 Credits; H,I,CS) This course will study art-understood in a generic sense to include the visual arts, literature, film and music-that denounces social injustice and seeks to trigger fundamental reforms in Latin American societies.
 Known as arte comprometido or committed art in Latin America, the texts that will be analyzed treat topics such as political violence, economic exploitation, racism, and machismo.
 The class will be conducted in Spanish.
 Prerequisites: SP210.

-PACS-281 Model United Nations (Fall; Yearly; 1.00 Credit; S,I) Students travel to New York City for briefings at the United Nations after having researched their assigned country and assigned UN committee.
+PACS-281 Model United Nations (Fall; Yearly; 1.00 Credit; S,I) Students research their assigned country and assigned U.N. committee and then compete in a collegiate level Model United Nations competition in Washington D.C..
 Students also take part in the high school conference that the Juniata College Model UN association organizes in the fall.
 Students may fill this role in a variety of ways (i.e. chairmen, assistants, technology, administrative).Graded S (satisfactory) or U (unsatisfactory).
 Students in this course must also pay a fee to help cover the cost of attending the conference.

 PACS-282 Model United Nations (Fall; Yearly; 1.00 Credit; S,I) See PACS281.
 Prerequisite: PACS281.
 Graded S (satisfactory) or U (unsatisfactory).